Gangwon

 Municipalities

-The Gangwon (East Coast) Bike Path crosses six cities and counties in Gangwon Province.
+The Gangwon (East Coast) Bike Path crosses six cities and counties in Gangwon State.
 Read these short profiles of each.

 - Samcheok City (삼척시; map), one of Korea’s least populated cities, lives on the East Sea near Donghae City.
 The city grew a reputation for its cement mining and spelunking because it sits on limestone bedrock.
 Its coast hosts a rail bike and cable car.